mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 I started [Is It Keto](https://isitketo.org) in 2018.
 It's a simple site that tells you whether or not particular foods fit the keto diet.
 It earns money from Amazon Affiliate links and Google AdSense.

-I put the site on the backburner when I started TinyPilot, but it continued to grow on its own in 2021, providing a nice side income of $500-$1k per month.
+I put the site on the backburner when I started TinyPilot, but it continued to grow on its own in 2021, providing a nice side income of $500-$1k/month.
 That slowed down around June, as other sites began offering similar content and supplanted Is It Keto in search results.

 I considered selling the site but I suspect it's only worth $5-10k.
 It would probably take 30-60 hours to go through the sales process, and I'd rather spend that time on TinyPilot.